Pony Express Historical Marker, San Francisco

 The Pony Express was founded by three men in the stagecoach business, William Russell, Alexander Majors, and William Waddell.
 They sought to create a faster overland route for communication in the years just before the telegraph became accessible to the western half of the nation, especially for the purpose of connecting the western frontier in Missouri with the Pacific coast and the communities that had formed in California after the 1849 Gold Rush.
 Moreover, the Pony Express route was considered vitally important in linking the nation, particularly as there was a risk of California's secession from the Union just before the outbreak of Civil War.
 It was thought by some that the Pony Express could perhaps help to link the nation together.

-The first rider ever to reach San Francisco via the Pony Express was greeted by cheering crowds who congregated on the street after midnight for a public welcome reception replete with marching bands, fireworks, and speeches to congratulate the rider and his horse in completing the final leg of the relay, which entailed dismounted transit on a river steamer from Sacramento.
+The first rider ever to reach San Francisco via the Pony Express was greeted by cheering crowds who congregated on the street after midnight for a public welcome reception replete with marching bands, fireworks, and speeches to congratulate the rider and his horse in completing the final leg of the relay.
+This final leg entailed dismounted transit on a river steamer from Sacramento.
 Before the Pony Express was founded, mail could take several weeks to travel from coast to coast, including partial transit by stagecoach.
-The first batch of mail ever to reach California via Pony Express contained a message sent from President Buchanan on the east coast to the Governor of California on the west coast.
+The first batch of mail ever to reach California by Pony Express contained a message sent from President Buchanan on the east coast to the Governor of California on the west coast.
 The President's goodwill message was sent by telegraph from Washington on the east coast to St. Joseph, Missouri, where it was recorded and then carried by Pony Express to California.
 It reached the Governor ten days later.

 From April 3, 1860 until October 26, 1861, the Pony Express operated in every kind of weather over frequently harsh terrain, with riders and their horses susceptible to many possible dangers.
 Less that two years after it was founded, the Pony Express officially ceased its operations due to the installation of a system of copper telegraph wires connecting the western U.S. with the Pacific coast, which allowed for quick communication, thereby undermining the need for the Pony Express.
 Although the Pony Express was terminated at the end of October 1861, mail continued to travel by Pony Express during November 1861, until the last batch of letters were delivered.
 Five years after the official end of the Pony Express, rail transportation finally advanced through the Sierra Nevada Mountains, further linking the western U.S. with the Pacific coast.